roytrust/programming/ml/ai_azure.md

 ### Others
 * [**Face service**](https://docs.microsoft.com/en-us/learn/modules/detect-analyze-faces/2-face-analysis-azure): Face Detection, Face Verification, Find Similar Faces, Group faces based on similarities, Identify people
+* **Form Recognizer service**: Matching field names to values, Processing tables of data, Identifying specific types of field, such as dates
 * **Anomaly Detector**: identifies anomalies that exist outside the scope of a boundary.
 The boundary is set using a sensitivity value.
 By default, the upper and lower boundaries for anomaly detection are calculated using concepts known as **expectedValue, upperMargin, and lowerMargin**.
 The upper and lower boundaries are calculated using these three values.
 If a value exceeds either boundary, it will be identified as an anomaly.
 You can adjust the boundaries by applying a marginScale to the upper and lower margins as demonstrated by the following formula. _upperBoundary = expectedValue + (100 - marginScale) * upperMargin_
 * **Cognitive Search**: data from any source, full text search and analysis, AI powered search, Multi-lingual, Geo-enabled, Congiurable user experience.
   * Index, Indexer, Knowledge store (table projections, object projections, file projections), skillset